csiro-data-school/python-files/_episodes/17-argparse.md

 ## Introducing Word Count

 Have a look at the file [wordcount.py][wordcount].
-It contains two functions.
+It contains three functions.
 The first, `read_file`, returns the entire contents of a file as a single string.
 The second, `word_count` returns a dictionary containing the count of words found in a string.
+The third, `print_counts` displays the results.
 The function signatures are:

 ~~~
 def read_file(filename):